ece1786-2024/ReviewPal/README.md

 - Overall Quality

 Each criterion is rate on a scale of 1 (poor) to 5 (Excellent).
 Evaluation of each criterion and the summary were under `/data/evaluation`.

+## Other Development Files
+During the development process, several additional files and scripts were created to experiment with and refine the system.
+While these are not part of the final pipeline, they represent the intermediate steps or alternative approaches we have explored:
+`pipeline/single_agent.py` contains our initial development of a single agent system where the user input is directly transformed to the final output review by prompting GPT-4o.
+`pipeline/agent1and2.py` contains our development of a 2-agent system that extracts restaurant information in the provided url and feed that information into an additional agent to produce a key point summary of the retaurant.
+The generation agent takes both the restaurant summary and the user input to generate the review.